Jean-Adolphe Beaucé

 Jean-Adolphe Beaucé designed this certificate of the Soc. Établie pour l'Exploitation de l'Ancienne Manufacture Royale de Draps Fins d'Abbeville from January 2, 1855.

 Jean-Adolphe Beaucé (2 August 1818 – 13 July 1875) was a French battle-scene painter.
-Born in Paris, he followed the French army on campaign from 1843 onwards in North Africa, the Middle East and Mexico.
-He also painted portraits of military figures and produced illustrations for several works by Alexandre Dumas pere such as The Three Musketeers, The Viscount of Bragelone and The Lady of Monsoreau.
-He died in the Parisian suburb of Boulogne-Billancourt and is buried in the 49th division of the cimetière du Père-Lachaise in Paris.
+He followed the French army on campaign from 1843 onwards in North Africa, the Middle East and Mexico.
+He also painted portraits of military figures and created illustrations for works by writers such as Alexandre Dumas.